The Ultimate Guide Harmonized System Code

 Importers and Exporters:

 Importers and exporters use the HS to classify their products accurately when completing customs documentation, such as commercial invoices, shipping manifests, and customs declarations.
-Proper HS code classification ensures compliance with customs regulations and facilitates smooth clearance of goods through customs checkpoints.
+Proper HS code classification ensures compliance with customs regulations and facilitates the smooth clearance of goods through customs checkpoints.

 Trade and Industry Associations: